Donegal explosion: Work under way to locate people believed to be trapped in wreckage

 “This is the only shop in the village,” Mr Doherty told The Irish Times.
 “But it is not just a shop, it is also the post office, the deli and the hairdressers.
 And the explosion happened shortly after 3pm when children had just come out of school and it is pension day.
 This is a very busy spot.”

-Former Minister for Education and Fine Gael Deputy joined those at the scene of the tragedy on Friday evening.
-Deputy McHugh, who lives in nearby Carrigart, said it was simply surreal what had happened.
+Former Minister for Education and Fine Gael Deputy Joe McHugh joined those at the scene of the tragedy on Friday evening.
+Mr McHugh, who lives in nearby Carrigart, said it was simply surreal what had happened.

 He said those who were at the scene were just numb.
-As specialist recovery workers sifted through the wreckage of the building, Deputy McHugh said it was simply a “waiting game.”
+As specialist recovery workers sifted through the wreckage of the building, Mr McHugh said it was simply a “waiting game.”

 “I came over as soon as I heard what happened because I would know a lot of the people in the area obviously.